 Actor-illusionist-inventor and NYTW Usual Suspect Geoff Sobelle’s “virtuosic” New York Times Critics Pick The Object Lesson comes to NYTW for a strictly limited engagement.
-This immersive theatrical installation turns the theatre into a storage facility of gargantuan proportion where audiences are free to roam and poke through the clutter.
+This tactile installation turns the theatre into a storage facility of gargantuan proportion where audiences are free to roam and sift through the clutter.

 Listen to creator and performer Geoff Sobelle chat with NPR’s “All Things Considered” about the creation of THE OBJECT LESSON and the relationship people have to “the stuff” in their lives.

 Last summer, the New Museum hosted a four-floor exhibit called "The Keeper" that housed over 4,000 collected objects.
 Get a look behind the expansive exhibit that investigated the items we keep and why.